-&lt;sup>4 For econometric work on some countries in these regions see Gang and Khan(1991,1992) Khan(1994;1995a,b,c;Khan 1997; forthcoming)and Khan and Hoshino(1992).
+4 For econometric work on some countries in these regions see Gang and Khan(1991,1992) Khan(1994;1995a,b,c;Khan 1997; forthcoming)and Khan and Hoshino(1992).
 The appendix contains a prototype model that can be used for future work in evaluating the effectiveness of Japanese aid.

-are concerned about is how this aid is to be spent by the government which receives it.
+A. Suppose a country receives one million dollars in foreign aid.
+For the moment we do not question the source of aid.
+All we are concerned about is how this aid is to be spent by the government which receives it.